 In the artistic and architectonic field the term generically defines the manifestations that present a formal language that is consistent with or inspired by the Greek or Roman classic model, adopted as the ideal model”.

 A style that “responds to criteria of balance, harmony and proportion”, as we have often been instructed at school with a stereotypical image that encompasses different meanings developed over the years and culminating in modern times in the classic interior design style.

 The balance and the harmonic elegance of this style is evident in every element, bestowing a noble and somewhat lavish feel to space: nothing is too much and all is essential and measured.

 Above and beyond the general vision that we have of the classical style (or that which we should refer to as neoclassical), its simplicity and its apparently rigid “rules”, we can note different forms of expression over the years.

 In France the prestige and the splendor of the style has been accented (an example being the Place de la Concorde in Paris) as a sort of premise to the baroque.

-- In England, the classic that has come to be known through the Italian architect Palladio, was significantly molded by rationalism and rigor.
+In England, the classic that has come to be known through the Italian architect Palladio, was significantly molded by rationalism and rigor.
 A late example is the building in which the British Museum is located.

 In Russia, it was introduced by Catherine the Great in a more eclectic form.
 The city of St. Petersburg is an amazing example; particularly with respect to its interiors.

-- In Germany, it came into the limelight with the construction of the Brandenburg Gate: an example of imposing architecture in the Roman Doric style that had considerable impact in the Teutonic country.
+In Germany, it came into the limelight with the construction of the Brandenburg Gate: an example of imposing architecture in the Roman Doric style that had considerable impact in the Teutonic country.

-Peculiar features of the classic interior design style
+The main features of the classic interior design style

 Before considering why the classic interior design style is perfect as a furnishing choice for your home, let’s take a quick look at some of the general features (without entering too much into an analysis of variations) that distinguishes it from the others.